ohmyr9/springcloud_demo/README.md

 ``````

 2. Alternatively, you can manually start all the services one by one using `mvn spring-boot:run`.
 The config server is not needed in the local environment.
+3. The gateway can be accessed at the URL localhost:8088.
+The first time you visit this domain, a login form will appear for authentication.
+There are two initial users: one with the username "user" and password "password," whoivileges, and another with the username "admin" and password "admin," who has administrative privileges.
+Currently, there are only two predefined roles, and authorization management is implemented on the Cloud Gateway using Spring Security, based on URL patterns and HTTP methods.

 #### Functionality: